kubeshop/botkube/docs/investigation/configuration/2022-06-20-cfg-via-crds.md

 2. Recommendations are merged under notifiers.
 3. Filters are removed and existing one are moved under notifiers.
-4. Update `@BotKube` commands to reflect new configuration.
+4. Update `@Botkube` commands to reflect new configuration.
    1. Add option to manage all settings via communicator.
 5. GraphQL gateway service that will expose CRs.
 Used by Dashboard.
 6. **Optional**: Add CLI to simplify creating/updating configuration.

 ## Summary

-The CRD seems to be the most flexible and Kubernetes native approach for handling BotKube configuration.
+The CRD seems to be the most flexible and Kubernetes native approach for handling Botkube configuration.
 It enables a lot of new features.
-However, we still don't know the future of the BotKube and how it will be used.
+However, we still don't know the future of the Botkube and how it will be used.

 Because it is a huge change and the implementation phase will be time-consuming, I propose to postpone it until we will know answers for questions like:
-- what is the desired way of extending BotKube?
+- what is the desired way of extending Botkube?
 - what is the main extensions part?
 Notifiers, Communicators, Executors or something else?
-- what are the requirements regarding BotKube dashboard?
+- what are the requirements regarding Botkube dashboard?
 - what features we want to support? assign predefined action buttons? customizable message format? interactive recommendations?

 ## Alternatives